Skip to main content

 Onion's OpenWRT SDK wrapper is the recommended method to build packages for Omega2 devices.
 The wrapper makes use of the OpenWRT SDK and features a set of supporting scripts and configurations that make it even quicker and easier to build and compile packages.

-System setup for development and production
+System setup

 The system set up instructions are the same for compiling packages in development and in production.
 The configuration and compilation steps differ between the two environments.